Manish8798/Expense-Tracker/README.md

 # Expense-Tracker
-You can store your daily expense using this app.
+You can track your daily expenses using this app.
 I build this app using [Expo Cli](https://reactnative.dev/docs/environment-setup).

 In this mobile app user can Add, update and delete the expenses.